vishipayyallore/speaker-series-2025/0128_MSFT_Reactor_AI102_S20/README.md

 >    - Pre-requisites
 >    - Previous Session(s)
 >    - Microsoft Learn Module(s)
+> 1. Introduction
+> 1. Understand prebuilt capabilities of the Azure AI Language service
+> 1. Provision an Azure AI Language resource
+> 1. Create a conversational language understanding project
+> 1. Create intents
+> 1. Label each intent with sample utterances
+> 1. Train and test the model
+> 1. Deploying a model
+> 1. Testing deployments
+> 1. Add entities
+> 1. Develop an app in VS 2022/Code
+> 1. Testing CLU using Postman
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/Swamy-s-Tech-Skills-Academy/learn-ai-102-code) of today's session for more details